xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 way to solve the problem: simply promote every variable to a long integer when we load it!

-This takes the addition of only one line to LoadVar,  although if we  are  not  going to COMPLETELY ignore efficiency, it should be guarded by an IF test.
+This takes the addition of only one line to `LoadVar`,  although if we  are  not  going to COMPLETELY ignore efficiency, it should be guarded by an `IF` test.
 Here is the modified version:

 ```delphi
 {---------------------------------------------------------------}